antononcube/Raku-Jupyter-Chatbook/README.md

 <Niger Gabon>.map({ &fcp($_) })
 ```
 ```
-# (As of 2021, the estimated population of Niger is approximately 25.9 million people.
-As of 2021, the estimated population of Gabon is around 2.2 million people.)
+# (As of 2021, the population of Niger is estimated to be around 25 million people.
+As of 2021, the estimated population of Gabon is 2.27 million.)
 ```

 For more examples of LLM functions and LLM chat objects see the notebook